-In the end, 15 potential projects were selected for scoring based upon severity, potentiality and priority ratings.
-Average scores were rated and projects were selected based upon those averages as well as review type -- Unannounced Inspections and Special Projects.
+The BHDS Division sought out potential areas of focus from DBHDS, the Joint Commission on Healthcare (JCHC), National Alliance on Mental Illness (NAMI) Virginia, the disAbility Law Center of Virginia (dLCV) and others.
+In the end, 18 potential projects were selected for scoring based upon severity, potentiality and priority ratings.
+Average scores were rated and projects selected were based upon those averages as well as review type -- Unannounced Inspections and Special Projects.

-BHDS Division FY18 Work Plan
+BHDS Division FY19 Work Plan